 The reverse of anthroponotic diseases are zoonotic diseases, which can be transmitted from animals to humans (rabies is one well-known zoonotic disease).

 Do you see red spots on your dog’s skin?
 It could be result of:

 - Ticks and Fleas.
 These bloodsucking parasites can cause welts and red splotches on your dog’s skin.
-There are many all natural flea and tick treatments on the market that can help your pooch avoid these parasites.
+There are many flea and tick treatments on the market that can help your pooch avoid these parasites.

 Practice prevention by keeping your dog vaccinated and ensuring that his living space is clean.
 Make sure to wash your dog regularly and bathe with care.

 If you’re unable to deduce the cause of your dog’s red spots, it’s best to take him to a vet.

 Dogs Can’t Get Shingles, But They Can Get CHV

 While dogs can’t get shingles or chicken pox, they are susceptible to a similar virus called the canine herpes virus (CHV), which can be deadly in newborn puppies.